mwouts/itables/docs/options/length_menu.md

 # LengthMenu

-Select [how many entries](https://datatables.net/examples/advanced_init/length_menu.html) should appear at once in the table with either the `lengthMenu` argument of the `show` function, or with the global option `itables.options.lengthMenu`:
+Select [how many entries](https://datatables.net/examples/advanced_init/length_menu.html) should appear at once in the table with either the `lengthMenu` argument of the `show` function, or with the global option `itables.options.lengthMenu`.
+Use `pageLength` to set the default page length:

 ```{code-cell} ipython3
 import itables